What is Vespa?

 the data which typically complete in tens of milliseconds.

-Queries can use both structured filters and unstructured text search to select data.
+Queries can use both structured filters conditions, text and nearest neighbor vector search to select data.

-All the matching data is then ranked according to a ranking function - typically machine learned -
+All the matching data is then ranked according to ranking functions - typically machine learned -

 to implement such use cases as search relevance, recommendation, targeting and personalization.

 All the matching data can also be grouped into groups and subgroups where data is aggregated

 for each group to implement features like graphs, tag clouds, navigational tools, result